Building safety for flat buyers

 You should also bear in mind that, since the EWS1 form was issued, the condition of parts of the building covered by the form may have changed.

-Re-assessments can be made at any time, and the rating set out on the certificate may be changed following the further assessment of the building.
+Re-assessments can be made at any time, and the rating set out on the form may be changed following the further assessment of the building.

 This means that the EWS1 form might no longer be suitable for lenders if you want to buy, or if you have bought and are looking to sell to someone who needs a mortgage or re-mortgage.